robiningelbrecht/drush-gdpr-dumper/README.md

 ## Configuration

-This module can be configured by editing the `gdpr_dumper.settings.yml` [file](https://github.com/robiningelbrecht/gdpr-dumper/blob/master/config/install/gdpr_dumper.settings.yml).
+This module can be configured by navigating to `admin/config/development/gdpr-dumper`.

-[machbarmacher/gdpr-dump](https://github.com/machbarmacher/gdpr-dump) contains more info about the **gdpr-replacement** options.

-The provided yml file expects the same structure as explained in the readme above.
+On this page you can configure the sanitization and anonymization of every column of every table in your database.

 ## Events

 The module dispatches one event:
 * `GdprDumperEvents::GDPR_REPLACEMENTS`

-This allows developers to alter the replacements through event subscribers on run-time
+This allows developers to alter the replacements through event subscribers on run-time.
+[machbarmacher/gdpr-dump](https://github.com/machbarmacher/gdpr-dump) contains more info about the **gdpr-replacement** options.

+The provided yml file expects the same structure as explained in the readme above.

+## TODO

+* Provide a way to allow to only export the structure of a table without the data.

 Happy GDPR'ing!